 This is the feeling that your mind is empty, that your thoughts are gone or that you can’t put a thought together.

-This can be scary at times but it’s nothing to worry about, and it will fade away and stop as you recover.
+I understand that this can be a frightening experience, but it’s nothing to worry about and it will fade away and stop as you recover.

 It’s perfectly natural for anxiety to make you jump to scary conclusions about the condition but just as it can’t affect your memory, or stop your emotions, it can’t make your mind go blank.